Cara Mía Theatre Company

-Cara Mía Theatre Co. is a Dallas-based company founded in 1996 by Adelina Anthony and Eliberto Gonzalez.
-It is dedicated to highlighting the Latino American experience in the United States through theatrical productions and educational programs.
-It started as a Chicano theatre to tell the stories of Mexican Americans on Dallas stages and make Latino literature more accessible.
+Cara Mía Theatre Company is a Dallas-based theatre company that focuses on Latino American stories through theatrical productions and educational outreach programs.

-Currently, the company produces about 4-5 pieces each year, from classic Latino literature to new works by Latino writers, including Sandra Cisneros, Jimmy Santiago Baca, and Cherrie Morraga.
-Some successful past productions include Zoot Suit and Deferred Action, which went on tour as a result of its popularity.
+The company stages 4–5 productions annually, ranging from classic Latino literature to contemporary works by Latino playwrights, including Sandra Cisneros, Jimmy Santiago Baca, and Cherrie Morraga.
+Notable past productions include Zoot Suit and Deferred Action, both of which toured following successful runs.
+The company has also adapted Shakespearean plays, including a bilingual Romeo y Julieta and Espejos, a 2004 reinterpretation of The Tempest in collaboration with Laboratorio de la Máscara from Mexico City.

-Collaboration and Expansion

-David Lozano

-Ever since the arrival of current Executive Artistic Director David Lozano in 2002, the Cara Mía Theatre Company has expanded in many ways.
-As a Mexican American, Lozano speaks about the importance of embracing one's roots and understanding the "emotional history of the generations of Latinos in the US who came before."
-He sees Latino theatre as not just a mode of representation or political performance, but also as a necessary opportunity for Latino artists and audiences to reflect on their roots and identity.
+History

+The company was founded in 1996 by Adelina Anthony and Eliberto Gonzalez.
+Originally established as a Chicano theatre, its goal was to present the stories of Mexican Americans and promote access to Latino literature on Dallas stages.

-While his arrival did not mark a significant shift in the company's focus on promoting the works of Latino writers, it has grown closer to this goal through the adoption of different approaches and collaborations.
-Lozano's emphasis on collaboration comes from the idea that diversity and inclusions should be "less cosmetic and more profound."
-Drawing from his experiences with physical theatre techniques from around the world, Lozano formed a resident ensemble dedicated to devising new work and putting on unique, bilingual theatre.
-Through the integration of clown, mask, and poetic movement techniques, the 16-member ensemble is able to put on full productions with the goal of highlighting the Latino community.
-Since 2015, Lozano has led the company into a forward-moving mindset, asking the question "How are we going to evolve?"
+David Lozano became the Executive Artistic Director in 2002; as a Mexican American, Lozano described his efforts to embrace his roots and understand the "emotional history of the generations of Latinos in the US who came before."
+Lozano placed an emphasis on collaboration Drawing from his experiences with physical theatre techniques from around the world, Lozano formed a resident ensemble dedicated to devising new work and putting on unique, bilingual theatre.
+Through the integration of clown, mask, and poetic movement techniques, the 16-member ensemble learned to put on full productions with the goal of highlighting the Latino community.

-Notable collaborations

-Much of the Cara Mía Theatre Company's recent endeavors have sprung from various collaborations with other theatre groups and companies.
 In 2015, the company collaborated with Jeff Colangelo's Prism Co., which resulted in a series of warehouse performances and "pushed them into the experimental arena of non-verbal, physical theatre."
-In that same year, Cara Mía worked with the AT&T Performing Arts Center in the Elevator Project, an initiative that allows small companies to produce shows in the Wyly Theatre for limited runs.
-This opportunity led to the production of Lydia, one of the company's most notable plays which centers around an undocumented maid.
+In that same year, Cara Mía worked with the AT&T Performing Arts Center on the Elevator Project, an initiative that allows small companies to produce shows in the Wyly Theatre for limited runs.
+This opportunity led to the production of Lydia, which centered on an undocumented maid.
 The company's later collaboration with the Dallas Theater Center made possible one of its most well-known productions, Deferred Action.